Alcohol, marijuana, other drugs, and related paraphernalia

 The Office of Residential Life refers all incidents of harassment to the appropriate office(s) for further investigation and resolution.

 Smoking & Tobacco

-WashU strictly prohibits all smoking and other uses of tobacco products within all University buildings and on University property, at all times.
-This policy applies to all, including students, faculty, staff, patients, contractors and visitors.
+WUSTL strictly prohibits all smoking and other uses of tobacco products within all University buildings and on University property, at all times.
+This policy applies to everyone on campus, including students, faculty, staff, patients, contractors and visitors.
 For more information about this policy, please visit:

 Residents who wish to reserve a public space on the South 40 or a table in South 40 Center may do so by completing a space reservation form online, at the Residential Life Office between the hours of 8:30 am – 11:00 pm Sunday-Thursday, 7:00 am – 1:00 pm Friday – Saturday.
 Students who have reserved a space have priority over a group that is there without a reservation.
 Destruction, defacement, or damage of any public space or property (bathrooms, lounges, hallways, etc.) is not permitted.
 Resident(s) responsible for such damage will be fined appropriate costs for repair, replacement, and labor.
 Public area damages not blamed on a specific individual may be charged to residents of a floor, building, or unit.

 The Office of Residential Life places a very high level of importance on maintaining the security of our residence halls.
-In furtherance of that commitment, students are prohibited from tampering with any of the safety or security features in the halls including, but not limited to, room windows — Toppers, closed-circuit television equipment, and building, room or window locks.
-Violations of this policy may result in referral to the University Judicial Administrator, fines, or other disciplinary action.
+In furtherance of that commitment, students are prohibited from tampering with any of the safety or security features in the halls including, but not limited to, room windows –toppers and screens, closed-circuit television equipment, and building, room or window locks.
+Violations of this policy may result in referral to the Office of Student Conduct and Community Standards, fines, or other disciplinary action.

 Weapons, Firearms, Explosives